FAQ's - Your Waste and Recycling Service

 29. What happens if I don't recycle?

-We are encouraging everyone to recycle using the new wheelie bins and glass recycling points wherever possible.
-While you will not be penalised if you do not recycle your household waste, please remember that your grey bin for non-recyclable waste bin will only be collected every fortnight under the new service.
+We are encouraging everyone to recycle wherever possible.
+While you will not be penalized if you do not recycle your household waste, your grey bin for non-recyclable waste bin will only be collected every fortnight.